Evangelion09/KNLNet/README.md

 # Data
-Data for Cave:  https://pan.baidu.com/s/1dwVz5PvYslHMqYpGBou5_g   code: jh6a
+Data for Cave:  https://pan.baidu.com/s/1dwVz5PvYslHMqYpGBou5_g   code: jh6a .
+Note that the method for generating data in dataset using https://github.com/XieQi2015/MHF-net/tree/master/BMHF-net.

+When calculating the quantitative index, we used matlab to calculate the result index because of the python accuracy problem.

 # Bib Reference